Hryhory Kytasty: Shevchenko Bandurist Capella in Europe

-It is in Germany that the Shevchenko Bandurist Capella finds itself at the end of the War.
+It is in Germany that the Shevchenko Bandurist Capella finds itself at the end of the war.
 Because of the brutal manner in which Ukrainian artists were treated under the Stalinist regime, and the fact that many bandurists had suffered directly or had witnessed unfounded reprisals under the Soviet regime, the Chorus as a group decided not to return to Soviet Ukraine and in 1949 emigrated as a group to the United States.
 Another significant reason for emigration was justified fear of persecution for collaborating with the Nazis during the occupation.

-The Ukrainian Bandurist Chorus in Detroit
+Ukrainian Bandurist Chorus in Detroit

-In 1949, H. Kytasty emigrated to the United States, settling initially with the rest of the Chorus in Detroit.
+In 1949 H. Kytasty emigrated to the United States, settling initially with the rest of the Chorus in Detroit.
 In the United States the Shevchenko Bandurist Capella changed its name in English to the Ukrainian Bandurist Chorus.

 In 1958, H. Kytasty toured Europe as a co-director with Volodymir Bozhyk of the Ukrainian Bandurist Chorus.
 Although the tour was an artistic success, it did not allow the group to return to professional status.
 Upon returning to the United States, Kytasty left the Chorus and moved to San Diego and continued composing.
-In 1964, he left San Diego and moved first to Minneapolis and then Chicago, finally settling in Cleveland.
-In 1967, he returned to the Ukrainian Bandurist Chorus as conductor and music director, a post he held until his untimely death in 1984 due to cancer.
-At his return in 1967, he brought to the Chorus his monumental work Battle of Konotop, which was recorded and performed on tour to celebrate the Chorus’ 50th Anniversary in 1968.
+In 1964 he left San Diego and moved first to Minneapolis and then Chicago, finally settling in Cleveland.
+In 1967 he returned to the Ukrainian Bandurist Chorus as conductor and music director, a post he held until his death in 1984 due to cancer.
+At his return in 1967, he brought to the Chorus his monumental work Battle of Konotop, which was recorded and performed on tour to celebrate the Chorus' 50th Anniversary in 1968.

 H. Kytasty is buried at a large Ukrainian Orthodox cemetery behind St. Andrew's Memorial Church in South Bound Brook, New Jersey.
 His grave can be found in the front row on the left side of the cemetery (opposite the parking lot).

 Notable students of Hryhory Kytasty were his sons Victor Kytasty, Andrij Kytasty, Mykola Deychakiwsky, Marko Farion among others.